-A Question of LiabilityTop of page
+A Question of Jurisdiction

-From a liability perspective, a person who administers medical care must be able to provide dedicated service, which means that the person must not have any other duties or distractions.
+From a liability perspective, a person who performs a medical service or administers/supervises medication must provide “dedicated service.”
+This means that the person(s) providing such care must not have any other duties or possible distractions.
 By definition, teachers and principals cannot meet this standard.
-Therefore, the provision of medical care must be assigned to support staff.
-Further, a physician must have indicated that the school must provide such care.
-Assigned support staff must receive training in the administering of that care.
+Such medical services are typically assigned to support staff.
+Assigned staff must receive training in the administering of the care they are delivering.